The Best Tennessee Homeowners Insurance Companies

 Tennessee Farmer’s does have a blog with some useful information about home safety — and all of it is Tennessee-specific, such as space heater do’s and don’ts that refers to the state’s changing spring weather.
 This adds a nice local flavor and could be useful if you have property or landscape issues related to your home’s specific region.

 What about USAA?

-If you, or one of your immediately family members is a current or former member of the military, then you have access to USAA.
-Since it isn’t open to the general public, we didn’t compare it to our other choices.
-However, if you are eligible, it’s definitely worth your consideration.
-Not only is it one of the highest-rated companies according to JD Power, it’s the fourth largest provider in the state.
+If you or an immediate family member is a member or former member of the military, then you have access to USAA.
+It’s a highly popular provided and very well-rated in online reviews.
+However, since it isn’t open to the general public, we didn’t include a sample quote from them.
+That said, if you are eligible, it should be on your list.
+Not only is it one of the highest-rated companies according to JD Power, it’s the fourth largest provider in Tennessee.

 In order to narrow in on our top picks in Tennessee, we requested both an online quote and a quote over the phone from the state’s biggest providers.
 The home that we used for our sample quote is in the greater Nashville area, and is a modest single-family house with a yard.
 We chose a sample home with a monitored alarm system, standard fire safety features, and a newer impact-resistant roof (which netted us a discount with all of the providers).
 Our sample home is valued at about $275,000.

 Our quote results varied by as much as $307 per year, showing just how important it is to shop around.
 Remember that cheaper isn’t always better, though: it’s important to consider the amount of coverage you’re getting (and the deductible, which is what you’ll have to pay out of pocket before insurance kicks in).